MartinWalchshofer/DAQConnector/README.md

 ## Example: DAQConnectorUnityTester
 This example shows how to receive data from multiple devices with different samplingRates, signal frequencies in Unity.<br/><br/>
 ![alt text](https://raw.githubusercontent.com/MartinWalchshofer/DAQConnector/main/DAQConnectorTesterUnity.png "DAQConnectorTesterUnity")

+## Prerequisites
+Visual Studio 2022
+.NET Framework 4.8
+Unity 2022.3.11f1

+## How to build 'DAQConnector.dll'
+- Open 'DAQConnector.sln'
+- Build 'DAQConnector'
+- 'DAQConnector.dll' is created in the target folder

+## How to use 'DAQConnector.dll' in Unity
+- Copy 'DAQConnector.dll' to your assets folder
+- Open the Visual Studio soluion from Unity
+- Namespaces and classes from 'DAQConnector.dll' should be visible and usable now